Life in Japan: Advice and Information

 Opening a Bank Account:

-If possible – especially if you intend to study in Japan for more than 3 months – we recommend that you open a bank account.
-It will be convenient (and less costly) to draw cash from ATMs if you have an account in a Japanese bank.
-Further, your monthly bills (phone, water, electricity, gas …) can be drawn directly from your account through the automatic transfer service, thus avoiding you the troubles of having to pay the bills one by one and making sure the payments are timely.
-If you are awarded a scholarship, if you work part-time, that will also be quite convenient.
+If student intends to study in Japan for more than 3 months, we recommend to open a bank account.
+It will be convenient (and less costly) to withdraw cash from ATMs with an account in a Japanese bank.
+Furthermore, monthly bills (rent, phone, water, electricity, gas …) can be withdrawn directly from the bank account through the automatic transfer service, thus avoiding the troubles of having to pay the bills one by one and making sure the payments are timely.
+When working part-time, that will also be quite convenient.

-To open a bank account, you will only need your Residence card.
+To open a bank account, you will need your Residence card、Student Card and hanko.

 Cost of living: